WordPress/gutenberg/packages/components/src/toggle-group-control/toggle-group-control-option-icon/README.md

 ### `icon`: `WPComponent`

-Icon displayed as the content of the the `ToggleGroupControl` option.
+Icon displayed as the content of the option.
+Usually one of the icons from the `@wordpress/icons` package, or a custom React `<svg>` icon.

 -   Required: Yes